aimms/how-to/Articles/612/612-reduce-memory-use.rst

 Next, check the amount of memory in sets, parameters, variables and constraints.

-You can use the diagnostic tool "Identifier Cardinalities" to obtain an overview.
+You can use the diagnostic tool :menuselection:`Identifier Cardinalities` to obtain an overview.
 If you have a lot of inactive data, you can reduce memory by using the ``CleanUp`` statement.
 AIMMS creates permutations of the data of identifier on a need be basis.
 It may make sense to use a ``Rebuild`` statement to remove permutations that became obsolete.

 For those identifiers that use a lot of memory, decrease the memory usage: